rpriven/tmux-recon/README.md

 # tmux-recon

+## Customized TMux Configuration for CTFs
+This script installs my customized Tmux configuration, featuring OhMyTmux, arsenal, and custom aliases designed for automated network and machine scanning.
+This setup is optimized for Capture The Flag (CTF) competitions and practice scenarios, rather than real-world penetration testing.

+### Features:
+- OhMyTmux Integration: Enhances TMux with a sleek and powerful configuration.
+- Automated Scanning Tools: Includes a comprehensive arsenal for network and machine scanning.
+- Convenient Aliases: Streamlines your workflow with predefined aliases.

+#### Intended Use:
+This configuration is specifically tailored for CTFs and practice environments, providing a powerful and efficient setup for honing your skills.

+---

 I put this here mostly so I can quickly setup my terminal and kali machine with my tmux and ohmytmux config as well as to run my tmux recon scripts.
 I hope someone else finds this useful.

 You can now just install these dependencies and use the install.sh script: